Zaragoza: Pioneering a Citizen-Centric Smart City Vision

 Perhaps Zaragoza's story represents another form of urban resilience.
 In this case, it is the resilience of urban planners and innovators who rallied from the financial crisis and an abandoned flagship project, created an Open Government Strategy, and implemented a sustainable portfolio of smart city projects and services.

-Zaragoza has realized that to reach certain urban development goals, citizen involvement in smart city solutions to satisfy needs are critical to success.
+Zaragoza has realized that to reach certain urban development goals, citizen involvement in smart city solutions to satisfy needs is critical to success.
 Driving solutions with purpose is the recipe for a truly smart city.
-Explore hundreds of solutions and connect with thousands of peers and experts in the leading global smart city solution network & community.
+Explore hundreds of solutions and connect with thousands of peers and experts in the leading global smart city network & community.
 Join now!